Living Out Of A Backpack (For A Month)

 Living out of a backpack for a month has taught he that overthinking these is exhausting.
 As much as I hate buying stuff, I have had to do it quite a bit more than usual whilst in Israel.
 Everything seems to wear or run out much faster in the intense heat/humidity/dust here.
-I have had to buy new, lighter clothes (there is a slight difference between 20C British summer and 40C Israeli summer), skin products (the temperature wreaks havoc on my face), new shoes (working in a zoological garden for 4 weeks wrecked my trainers) and so on.
+I have had to buy new, lighter clothes (there is a slight difference between 20C British summer and 40C Israeli summer), skin products (the temperature wreaks havoc on my face), new shoes and so on.

 Then there are the other items; those with an intended long life span.
 Among these, I would count my two pairs of Doc Martens, Kanken backpack, Lamy pen, Moleskine notebooks and pens, citrine crystal necklace, various garments from Hoodies and so on.
 I love it when my belongings have history and show signs of wear.